Squats are an excellent strength training exercise for people with diabetes including older individuals.

 Are squats with a barbell or heavy weights unsafe for people with diabetes?

 Knee or back issues would be more of a contraindication to squats than the diabetes itself.

 In fact, intense squat training would actually be beneficial to those with diabetes.

 If a diabetic has been given clearance by their physician to engage in strength training, then the squat is one of the best exercises for this population.

-But whether you choose the back version, hex bar variation, or holding weights to your chest while squatting, the joint movement itself is the same:
+Whether you choose the back (barbell) version, hex bar variation, or holding weights to your chest while squatting, the joint movements are the same:

 • Hip flexion